 - Candidates fulfilling the following requirements will be considered eligible for admission into the course.
 The candidate should have:

 - AMI Montessori Primary Diploma (3-6 Age Level) OR AMI Foundation Course

 - Excellent computer skills and internet access

 We welcome candidates from all walks of life and different professions.
 Occasionally we do consider applicants who do not have a Bachelors degree based on their life experience.

 - Applicants for the 6-12 course are required to have the AMI Montessori Primary Diploma (3-6 Age Level).
 For those applicants who do not have it there is a MANDATORY five weeks Foundation Course.
 All the assignments set for the Foundation course must be completed and handed in as per requirements by the submission date.
 If the assignments are not up to the expected standard the candidate will not be permitted to go on to doing the Elementary course.
 Students withdrawing due to incomplete work in the Foundation course are not eligible for a refund of fees.It is our strong recommendation that all students take the Foundation Course which will commence on Wednesday, August 14, 2019.

 - Admission Procedure

-- Based on the application, there will be an interview with a member of faculty.
+- Candidates can track their application status by logging in to the portal.
+Based on the application, there will be an interview with a member of faculty.
 For foreign nationals who are not able to attend an interview in Chennai we can arrange a time when the applicant can call us for a telephone interview.
-Students may be required to take an English check.
+Candidates may be required to take an English check..